 The course will cover fundamental concepts and algorithms in computational linguistics and natural language processing.
 We will explore computational analysis from the word level to the sentence level.
 We will cover text classification, part-of-speech tagging, probabilistic statistical parsing, computational distributional lexical semantics, and neural networks.
-The lab component of the course will introduce necessary mathematical concepts such as conditional probability, Bayes’ Rule, Maximum Likelihood Estimation, Bayesian estimation, vector space, matrix operations, and inferential statistics.
+The lab component of the course will introduce necessary mathematical concepts and computational libraries such as linear algebra, differential and vector calculus, Numpy, and PyTorch.
 The assignments will be done in Python.
 If you do not know how to program in Python before, you will have to learn quickly during the first week of the class.

-Programming assignments are worth 75% of your grade.
-Written assignments are worth 20%.
+Assignments are worth 75% of your grade.
+The quizzes are worth 20%.
 Class participation is worth 5%.

 If you are a student with a documented disability on record at Brandeis University and which to have reasonable accommodations made for you in this class, please see me immediately.

 Success in this 4 credit hour course is based on the expectation that students will spend a minimum of 9 hours of study time per week in preparation for class (readings, papers, discussion sections, preparation for exams, etc.).

 This course is required for Computational Linguistics MS students.